-This evaluation process will determine if your child needs a heart transplant.
+This evaluation process will determine whether your child needs a heart transplant.
 During the evaluation, the team will help you and your family to learn more about transplant.

 You will learn about: